SABS-R3/software-engineering-projects/_episodes/01-introduction.md

 > - continuous integration (e.g. Github actions) for automatic testing and documentation
 >   generation
 > - The ability to specify the form of the PK model, including the number of peripheral
-    compartments, the type of dosing (bolus versus intravenious), and the dosing protocol.
+    compartments, the type of dosing (bolus versus intravenous), and the dosing protocol.
 > - Users can specify the protocol independently from the model (e.g. be
     able to solve a one and two compartment model for the same dosing protocol)